Skip to content

 At each stage of the process, information, options and action points will be clearly communicated to the student in writing and reference will be made to procedural timescales.

-3.2 – Referral to Hearing Committee
+3.2 – Referral to a Fitness to Practise/Study Panel

 The decision of the Hearing Committee and their reasoning for the decision will be communicated to the student within 10 working days of the hearing in the form of a formal report.